MicrosoftDocs/sql-docs/docs/ssms/quickstarts/query-ssms-azure-synapse-analytics.md

 ---
-title: Create and query Azure SQL Database or Azure Managed Instance in SSMS
+title: Create and query a dedicated SQL pool in Azure Synapse Analytics in SSMS
-description: Create and query Azure SQL Database or Azure Managed Instance by running basic T-SQL queries in using SQL Server Management Studio (SSMS). ms.prod: sql ms.technology: ssms ms.topic: quickstart
+description: Create and query a a dedicated SQL pool in Azure Synapse Analytics by running basic T-SQL queries in SQL Server Management Studio (SSMS). ms.prod: sql ms.technology: ssms ms.topic: quickstart